Data-Science-Community-SRM/Conjexure-A-Web-App-for-Stock-Market-Forecasting/Documentation.md

 ![training loss vs validation loss](Images/loss.png)<br/>

 From above we can see that our validation loss is noisy this might be due to the fact that we are using stochastic gradient descent which calculate loss based on each sample.
-But if you look at the y axis values which represent the loss value You will see that out loss value is almost in 10^(-3) which is pretty low loss so even if it's noisy it's quite low so it does not effect our model performance
+But if you look at the y axis values which represent the loss value You will see that out loss value is almost in 10^(-3) which is pretty low loss so even if it's noisy it's quite low so it does not effect our model performance.
 Following is the mean squarred error graph:<br/>![training loss vs validation loss](Images/mse_loss.png)<br/>
 The above statement regarding the validation loss can be proved by the above mean squarred error plot of validation data.